juergenweb/JkPublishingOptions/README.md

 * Publish from and publish until date inputs will be surrounded by a fieldset
 * Includes more LazyCron time intervals
 * You can add/remove publishing fields from specific templates from the module configuration - no need to add/remove them manually from templates
+* Contains a select/unselect all templates checkbox for better usability
 * Uninstall checkbox is disabled until publishing fields are removed from all templates

 This module creates 2 new Datetime Inputfields and a new Fieldset for holding the inputs.